-This Court, in accordance with Sections 15002(b)(3)(A) and (B) of the CARES Act, will review the findings and authorizations made in this Order no later than ninety (90) days after its initial Order or any subsequent renewal.
+This Court, in accordance with Section 15002(b)(3)(B) of the CARES Act, will continue to review the findings and authorizations made in this Order no later than ninety (90) days after this and any subsequent renewal.

 IT IS SO ORDERED.